Shares gain on strong U.S. GDP data; oil rises

 Weak sentiment in China, meanwhile, halted a four-day rally in emerging market shares and resulted in a measure of worldwide equity markets trading mostly flat.

-The dollar index, which tracks the greenback versus a basket of six currencies, was last up 0.39 percent at 90.121.
+The dollar index .DXY, which tracks the greenback versus a basket of six currencies, was last up 0.39 percent at 90.121.

 (Additional reporting by Chuck Mikolajczak and Barani Krishnan in New York and Sudip Kar-Gupta and Christopher Johnson in London; Editing by Dan Grebler and Meredith Mazzilli)